Carol Danvers: Critical response

-George Carmona of Comics Beat included Carol Danvers in their "10 Best Pilots in Comics" list.
-Joshua Corvington of Sportskeeda ranked Carol Danvers 9th in their "10 most overpowered superheroes in the Marvel Universe" list.
-Aaron Young of Looper ranked Carol Danvers 13th in their "Strongest Superheroes In History" list.
+George Carmona of Comics Beat included Danvers in their list of the top ten best pilots in comics.
+Joshua Corvington of Sportskeeda ranked her ninth among the most overpowered superheroes in the Marvel Universe.
+Aaron Young of Looper placed Danvers thirteenth on their list of the strongest superheroes in history.
 The A.V.
-Club ranked Carol Danvers 20th in their "100 best Marvel characters" list.
-Brent Frankenhoff of Comics Buyer's Guide ranked Carol Danvers' Ms. Marvel persona 29th in their "100 Sexiest Women in Comics" list.
+Club ranked her twentieth in their compilation of the best Marvel characters.
+Brent Frankenhoff of Comics Buyer's Guide listed her Ms. Marvel persona twenty-ninth in their ranking of the sexiest women in comics.